nuxt/nuxt.com/content/footer.md

   - title: Privacy
     to: /
 links:
-  - title: Solutions
+  - title: Company
     items:
-      - title: Developers
+      - title: About
         to: /
-      - title: Independants
+      - title: Careers
         to: /
-      - title: Agencies
+      - title: Customers
         to: /
-      - title: Enterprises
+      - title: Partnerships
         to: /
-      - title: Certifications
+      - title: Pricing
         to: /
   - title: Resources
     items: